-Nicotine is a nitrogen-containing chemical - an alkaloid, which is made by several types of plants, including the tobacco plant.
-Nicotine is also produced synthetically.
+Nicotine is a chemical that contains nitrogen, which is made by several types of plants, including the tobacco plant.
+It is also produced synthetically.

 Fast facts on nicotine

 Here are some key points about nicotine.
 More detail and supporting information is in the main article.